 EverCross Electric Scooter

-The EverCross Electric Scooter is one of the most versatile scooters ever built for adults on the heavier side.
+The EverCross Electric Scooter is one of the most versatile scooters ever built for adults on the heavier side, even those weighing about 300 lbs.
 It can cruise pretty fast at a maximum speed of 28mph while carrying a max load of 330 lbs.
 It has a heavy duty build and weighs 44 pounds, which makes it easy to carry.

 Our experts also found other great features you might want– LED lights and pneumatic tires.
 The latter adds to the electric scooter’s shock absorption on the road to give you a smooth ride even in rough terrains.
 The EverCross has a powerful 800W motor power output and a maximum range of 25 miles.